STS-51-C: Backup crew

-Crew seating arrangements
+Crew seat assignments

 Mission summary

 STS-51-C launched from Kennedy Space Center (KSC) on January 24, 1985, at 19:50:00 UTC, and was the first of nine shuttle missions in 1985.
 It was originally scheduled for January 23, 1985, but was delayed because of freezing weather.
-Challenger had been scheduled for this flight, but Discovery was substituted when problems were encountered with Challenger thermal protection tiles.
+Challenger had been scheduled for this flight, but Discovery was substituted when problems were encountered with Challenger's thermal protection tiles.
 STS-51-C marked the 100th human spaceflight to achieve orbit.

 The mission's length of three days was shorter than the week or longer of most civilian shuttle flights.
 It was the first dedicated to the U.S. Department of Defense (DoD), and most information about it remains classified.
 For the first time, NASA did not provide pre-launch commentary to the public until nine minutes before liftoff.
 The U.S. Air Force only stated that the shuttle successfully launched its payload with an Inertial Upper Stage (IUS) on the mission's seventh orbit.
 It is believed that the payload was a Magnum SIGINT satellite into geosynchronous orbit.
 Other DoD flights STS-33 and STS-38 could have carried similar payloads.
 Payton stated in 2009 that STS-51-C's payload is "still up there, and still operating".
 Payton was a USAF Manned Spaceflight Engineer (MSE); the USAF declined a NASA offer to fly another MSE on the mission.

 Also, according to Aviation Week, the shuttle initially entered a 204 × 519 km orbit, at an inclination of 28.45° to the equator.
 It then executed three Orbital Maneuvering System (OMS) burns, the last being executed on the fourth orbit.
 The first burn was conducted to circularize the shuttle's orbit at 519 km.

 The mission lasted 3 days, 1 hour, 33 minutes, and 23 seconds.
 Discovery touched down on SLF Runway 15 at KSC on January 27, 1985, at 21:23:23 UTC.
 IMAX footage of the STS-51-C launch was used in the 1985 movie The Dream is Alive.